real-logic/aeron/README.md

 The latest release and **downloads** can be found in [Maven Central](http://search.maven.org/#search%7Cga%7C1%7CAeron).

-Many of the data structures used in the creation of Aeron have been factored out the the [Agrona](https://github.com/real-logic/Agrona) project.
+Many of the data structures used in the creation of Aeron have been factored out to the [Agrona](https://github.com/real-logic/Agrona) project.

 ### How do I use Aeron?